 That is why I see it as a workplace essential.
 We spend so much of our lives there, why shouldn’t we be able to express ourselves in an authentic way?
 Helpfully, science backs me up again here, because numerous studies have shown that, far from wasting time and destroying productivity, humour also makes good business sense.

-For a start, it encourages us to collaborate, provides motivation and can help prevent burnout.
+For a start, humour in the workplace encourages us to collaborate, provides motivation and can help prevent burnout.
 Research also shows that it’s a sign of a successful leader: when used effectively, it signals confidence, competence and high status.
 What’s more, in workplaces where humour is shared openly, the culture tends to be one that encourages people to be themselves, and the result is a more loyal and productive workforce.

 Yet, in our increasingly crisis-driven world, humour can sometimes feel like a distant former acquaintance.
 Amazing advances in technology, like those emerging from the Fourth Industrial Revolution, offer the promise of more ways to connect with our fellow humans than ever before - but if we’re not careful, they could serve to erode the ties that bind us.